jlebar/git-pr-chain/README.md

    let others know that this is your private branch.
 Consider setting it to your username.

+ * If you merge many PRs in quick succession, Travis/CircleCI won't be able to keep up with the rapidly-changing branch bases and may send you many "build failed" emails.
+CircleCI's seems to be less noisy in this failure mode than Travis; with Travis I once memorably got `O(n^2)` emails for a 20-PR chain.

  * `git-pr-chain` reads your github oauth token from [`gh`](https://github.com/cli/cli) or [`hub`](https://github.com/github/hub), because oauth is hard.
 So you'll need to sign in to github with one of those